connormack/Car-Park-Finder/docs/deployment.md

 # Deployment

 ## Release Notes
-TODO: Describe the current version of the system (with version number.
-Include system dependencies ands software tools used.
-Are there any known issues?
-Provide the URL of the deployed system.
-Describe the deployment of software components to hardware nodes using a UML Deployment diagram.

 The current version of the system is v1.0-alpha.
 The system dependencies are express, ejs, mysql, save-dev.
 The software tools used are save-dev mocha and save-dev testcafe.
 As of the 9th of May, there are no known issues in the application.
 The URL of the application is pasted below:-